 All students must obtain permission to participate in the Teva Pharmaceuticals Internship Program from a parent or guardian.

-We are currently accepting applications for the 2017-2018 Teva Pharmaceuticals Internship Program.
-Application Deadline: May 12, 2017.
-APPLY TODAY
+We are not currently accepting applications for the Teva Pharmaceuticals Internship Program.
+Please check back for information on the next enrollment period.

 With the exception of off-site field trips, all activities will be held at the College of Physicians of Philadelphia (19 South 22nd Street).
 Transit tokens to and from all events will be supplied to the Fellows by the Center for Education and Public Initiatives.
 Students will also be paid a stipend upon successful completion of the program.